TurBoss/FFNx/README.md

 > **Please note:**
 >
 > By default Visual Studio will pick the **x86-Release** build configuration, but you can choose any other profile available.
-> FFNx uses vcpkg as a package manager to resolve dependencies.
+> tnx3000 uses vcpkg as a package manager to resolve dependencies.
 Failing to follow these steps will result in build errors.

 0. Download the the latest [Visual Studio Community](https://visualstudio.microsoft.com/vs/community/) installer
 1. Run the installer and import this [.vsconfig](.vsconfig) file in the installer to pick the components required to build this project